Code-the-Dream-School/intro-to-python-v1/lessons/11 - Final Project Part II/02_option_a_visualization.md

 It should be 3–5 sentences that answer:

 1. What question does this chart answer?
-2. What does the data show — what's the main takeaway a reader should leave with?
+2. What does the data show?
+What's the main takeaway a reader should leave with?
 3. Why did you choose this chart type for this data?